 - (1)Industrial upgrade incentive tax break/exemption: A tax break/exemption pertains to exemption of the whole or part of the taxation liability.
-In support of industrial upgrading to speed up economic development, the government has promulgated the Statute for Upgrading Industries allowing eligible tax payers to reduce or exempt their taxation liabilities in income tax, stamp tax, land value increment tax, deed tax, etc. This Act was expired on 31 December, 2009. - (2)Tax reductions/exemption due to the implementation of the "Statute for Industrial Innovation": In order to promote industrial innovation, improve the industrial environment, and enhance industrial competitiveness, the government promulgated the "Statute for Industrial Innovation."
-Starting from January 1, 2010 to December 31, 2015, a company may credit up to 15% of the company' s total expenditure on R&D against its profit-seeking enterprise income tax payable for the current year; provided that this credit shall not exceed 30% of the profit-seeking enterprise income tax payable by the company in that year.
-Further, from January 1, 2016 to December 31, 2019, a company may choose credit up to 15% of R&D expenses against its profit-seeking enterprise income tax payable
+In support of industrial upgrading to expand economic development, the government has promulgated the Statute for Upgrading Industries allowing eligible tax payers to reduce or exempt their taxation liabilities in income tax, stamp tax, land value increment tax, deed tax, etc. - (2)Gross income: The individual income tax that the taxpayer is required to declare on yearly income of all types, pertaining to ten categories, i.e. income derived from business earnings, services rendered, wages, interests, rental charges and royalties; income derived from independent farming; asset transaction gains; prizes winning by chance, or stock dividends; and other income.
+It excludes servicemen's wages, teaching faculty wages in grade schools and middle schools, and those whose income falls below the mandated declarable cap; hence the grand total is generally referred to as the taxable grand total in taxation administration. - (3)Net income: This refers to having tax exemption and a variety of deductions taken from the grand total, which will then become the taxable net total.
+It is short for net income in taxation administration, and intended as the basis for tabulating declarable individual income tax filing under applicable tax rates. - (4) Tax burden ratio: This refers to the ratio of the overall taxation revenues to gross

-- for the current year or credit up to 10% of the R&D expenses against the profit-seeking enterprise income tax payable by it for each of the three years following the then current year.
-All this credit shall not exceed 30% of the profit-seeking enterprise income tax payable by the company in that year. - (3)Gross income: The individual income tax that the taxpayer is required to declare on yearly income of all types, pertaining to ten categories, i.e. income derived from business earnings, services rendered, wages, interests, rental charges and royalties; property transactions gains; income derived from contests and games and from prizes and awards won by chance, dividend income, retirement and severance pay, and "other" income.
-In addition, starting from year 2012, salaries of military personnel in active service, teaching faculty wages in grade schools and middle schools were included in the gross income.
-However, those whose income falls below the mandated declarable cap; hence the grand total is generally referred to as the taxable grand total in taxation administration. - (4)Net income: This refers to having tax exemption and a variety of deductions taken from the grand total, which will then become the taxable net total.
-It is short for net income in taxation administration, and intended as the basis for tabulating declarable individual income tax filing under applicable tax rates. - (5)Tax burden ratio: This refers to the ratio of the overall taxation revenues to gross domestic product, and is generally used as a criterion for measuring the level of the taxation burden of domestic's citizens. - (6) Social Security Contribution: This refers to the compulsory payment of social insurance and pension contribution from both the employees (including the payment from government as the employer of public servants) and employers. - (7)Average tax per capita: This refers to the average amount of taxation to be undertaken per capita.
-It is usually expressed on a yearly basis, and shown by dividing the yearly taxation revenues by the gross per capita of a fiscal year. - (8)Tax levying cost: This refers to the cost accrued for levying taxes.
-It means the levying cost, which may consist of the tax collection agency's direct costs of staffing, operations, travels, and indirect costs, such as for administrative management, data management and tax affairs management, relating to the tax collection operations. - (9)Opening Collection for Assessed (Verified) amount: This refers to the number of cases and
+- domestic product, and is generally used as a criterion for measuring the level of the taxation burden of domestic's citizens. - (5) Average tax per capita: This refers to the average amount of taxation to be undertaken per capita.
+It is usually expressed on a yearly basis, and shown by dividing the yearly taxation revenues by the gross per capita of a fiscal year. - (6) Tax levying cost: This refers to the cost accrued for levying taxes.
+It means the levying cost, which may consist of the tax collection agency's direct costs of staffing, operations, travels, and indirect costs, such as for administrative management, data management and tax affairs management, relating to the tax collection operations.

-- amount of money of tax and fine from the opening collection for assessed (verified) amount in this year and carried forward from the previous years. - (10)Balance of Tax Not Collected: This refers to the numbers of cases and amount of money of opening collection for assessed (verified) amount minus the sum of tax collected, cancelled, reduced, exempted, overdue, excess assessment. - (11)Cases of Tax Evasion Against Law and Fine: This refers to the cases of tax evasion against law and fine due to the violation of law by the taxpayer.